Warbo/chriswarbo-net/projects/units/subtraction.md

 time we can't use negatives, we also can't use subtraction.
 Thus subtraction isn't *needed*.
 We might find it *useful*, but it's ultimately just an abbreviation for adding negatives.

+### Adding negatives using negative digits ###

+We can use the familiar "long addition" algorithm to add negatives, if we think of them as having [negative digits](negative_digits.html)!

 ## Subtraction is *hard* ##